keithbuhler/keithbuhler.github.io/Buhler-CV.md

 While the normative force of my view is clear, I secure its naturalistic credentials by examining three influential conceptions of 'nature.'
 I criticize McDowell's conception, and show how my view is consistent with either of the remaining two.
 I call my view "recursive naturalism," for practical reasoning, which is natural to human beings, is part of the natural world even though we reason about the world, ourselves, and our own reasoning.

 ### WORKS IN PROGRESS
+1. "The Case for Agnosticism about Causal Closure" (revise and resubmit)
-"Organic Naturalism: Teleological Realism in the Foundation of Ethics" (submitted for initial review)
+2. "Organic Naturalism: Teleological Realism in the Foundation of Ethics" (undergoing revisions)
-"The Case for Agnosticism about Causal Closure" (submitted for initial review)
+3. "Virtue and Imaginative Resistance" (undergoing revisions)

 ### PRESENTATIONS